Juvenile May Face Life Sentence For School Shooting He Committed At Age 14

 Jesse Osborne pleaded guilty earlier this month to a shooting incident in which he murdered two individuals.
 The first was his father, who Osborne shot in his home.
 The second was a 6-year-old student at an elementary school that Osborne had previously attended, per reporting from ABC News.

-Osborne’s case is a peculiar one, and testing the limits of child sentencing laws across the United States.
+Osborne’s case is a peculiar one, and is testing the limits of child sentencing laws across the United States.
 In 2012, the Supreme Court decided in a case that mandatory sentencing laws could not be applied to juvenile offenders when it concerned sending them to prison for life sentences.
 That verdict from the High Court, however, left open the possibility for juvenile offenders to still receive life sentences without parole, so long as they were rendered by a court without the mandatory requirement.

 In other words, a judge ruling in favor of sentencing a child that committed a capital offense to a life behind bars would be legitimate under the Supreme Court’s ruling.